Kazuhide Tomonaga: Career

 Tomonaga worked on the show openings for Inspector Gadget and Batman: The Animated Series through TMS.
 He was also an animation supervisor for the video game Kingdom Hearts through Telecom Animation Film Company.
 He also contributed to a number of Studio Ghibli films when Telecom Animation Film Company was hired by Ghibli for animation support. he was also the animation director, one of the key animators, and even Directed the episode "The Arrogant Palm of a Small Human" on Fullmetal Alchemist: Brotherhood when, once again, Bones, the studio behind the series, hired Telecom Animation Film Company for animation support.
+Tomonaga worked on the film The Lord of the Rings: The War of the Rohirrim when Sola Entertainment hired telecom to partner with them for the animation.

+In June 2014, he retired from his position as a director of Telecom.
+Since then, he has continued to work as a sole proprietor under a contract with Telecom.

 In 2016, Tomonaga was awarded an Animation Lifetime Achievement Award at the 25th Japanese Movie Critics Awards.